eqber0/laravel-vue-vite-inertia-starter-kit/README.md

 php artisan ziggy:generate --url="${APP_URL}" (Generating routes for your pages.)

-npm run build , npm run build:ssr (insted of these 2 commands you can use -> "npm run build:all")
+npm run build , npm run build:ssr (instead of these 2 commands you can use -> "npm run build:all")

 When creating your files you're ready to start your local server with running these 3 commands in seperate terminals;